ViswanathEzhumalai/Real-Time-Chat-Application-using-Artificial-Intelligence/README.md

 Future Improvements
 Advanced AI Models: Integrate GPT or BERT for richer interactions.
 Multilingual Support: Extend translations to more languages.
-Authentication: Add user login and authentication.
+Authentication: Add user login and authentication..